 Generally, every person who operates a motor vehicle on a Texas highway must possess and be able to display a valid driver's license.

-Driving without a valid license.
-Unlicensed driving is an offense carrying a fine of up to $200.
-A second violation within a year is a misdemeanor that carries a fine of $25 to $200.
-A third violation within a year can result in a $25 to $200 fine and/or 72 hours to six months in jail.
+As a first offense, unlicensed driving carries a fine of up to $200 but no jail time.
+A second violation within a year is a misdemeanor and carries a fine of $25 to $200 but, again, no jail time.
+However, a third violation within a year can result in a $25 to $200 fine and/or 72 hours to six months in jail.

-License not in possession.
 A driver who was issued a license but did not have it in their immediate possession can avoid a conviction by presenting valid proof of a valid license to the court.
-The driver will then be required to pay only a $10 dismissal fee.
+The driver will then must pay only a $10 dismissal fee.

 A person who operates a vehicle while on a suspended or revoked license will be subject to jail time, fines, and an extended driver's license suspension.

-Class B misdemeanor.
-Violators who did not possess proof of insurance or who have a prior driving while suspended violation can be convicted of a class B misdemeanor.
+Violators who do not have proof of insurance or who have a prior driving while suspended violation can be convicted of a class B misdemeanor.
 A conviction carries a fine of up to $2,000 and a maximum of 180 days in jail.